diopsidedesign/lettice/README.md

 # lettice
-a [web component](https://en.wikipedia.org/wiki/Web_Components) factory written in [es6](http://es6-features.org/).
+a [web component](https://en.wikipedia.org/wiki/Web_Components) builder written in [es6](http://es6-features.org/).

 define [custom html elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) with less boilerplate code.

 its like an uber simple version of [polymer](https://www.polymer-project.org/) that eschews all notions of backwards compatibility. polyfills? what are those.

 ## getting started
 copy / paste the code into your favorite es6 javascript web project.